Triathlon Frequently Asked Questions

 Yes, anyone with a photo ID over the age of 16 can participate.
-This event is being put on by law enforcement to challenge ALL agencies to gain camaraderie and show support for Courage Worldwide.
+Minors must have parents present.
+This event is being put on by law enforcement to promote camaraderie and challenge ALL agencies to gain awareness and show support for victims of sex trafficking.

 What is needed to participate?

 You will need a bike and a kayak, both of which may be available for rent from businesses in the Chester area.
 Please reference our listing for local rental businesses.